Free or Premium? The decision-making process for your articles in a freemium strategy.

 How can you track this indicator?

-Unsurprisingly, the first step is to identify the different types of content in your too to be able to compare the two.
+Unsurprisingly, the first step is to identify the different types of content in your analytics too to be able to compare the two.

 • For Google Analytics: create a personalized group and filter based on free vs premium content